Holiday Pet Care Tips

 THC is the component of marijuana that can cause illness in pets, particularly dogs.
 Please keep all marijuana plants, as well as products and foods containing marijuana, in secure locations such as pet-proof containers and in locked cabinets.

-Potentially harmful foods include: coffee grounds, tea, alcohol, hops, salt, onions and onion powder, grapes and raisins, avocado, garlic, and macadamia nuts.
+Potentially harmful foods include: coffee grounds, tea, hops, salt, onions and onion powder, grapes and raisins, avocado, garlic, and macadamia nuts.

 Don't feed your pet holiday turkey or chicken, as the small bones or fragments can lodge in the throat, stomach, or intestinal tract.
 Fatty leftovers such as turkey skin can trigger inflammation of the pancreas (pancreatitis), a life threatening disease.
 At the very least, too much human food may give your pet an upset stomach, so it's best avoided.